%20(1).jpg)

 Learn more: 10 ways to prevent chargebacks

-Checkout.com has a range of solutions that can help businesses minimise the disruption and revenue lost to payment reversals.
+Checkout.com has a range of solutions that can help businesses minimize the disruption and revenue lost to payment reversals.
 For example, with Fraud Detection Pro merchants can better identify and stop suspicious payments, and so reduce the risk of chargebacks.
 More generally, Checkout.com’s unified payment platform has sophisticated authorization processing capabilities, which nullifies the risk of human or data errors; and a customer experience engine that allows merchants to keep their customers up to date when refunds are activated.
 When a refund is initiated, Checkout.com’s integrated payouts solution ensures a fast refund.

 As such, Checkout.com can support merchants with all three types of payment reversals we have explored in this article.